The bells are jingling, the lights are twinkling, and the tinsel is glittering…the festive season has begun!

 I experimented with different embroidery and stitching details on my ornaments which I think really adds something special to each one.
 The fabric choice is endless with these decorations, from traditional Christmas colours, Christmas novelty prints, or even Liberty and floral fabrics.
 These decorations are great for using up scraps, so just about anything goes.
 You could also use different threads such as satin or metallic thread, and embellish with beads and bells.

-You can find the PDF pattern here.
+You can find the PDF pattern and printable paper templates below.
 The pattern includes basic instructions, pattern graphs, and photos.
 It also has printable paper templates for all of the designs.

 You can find the video tutorial on my YouTube channel.